Wanstead Flats: Access

 Nearly all the perimeter of Wanstead Flats has a ditch, often with a bank, to prohibit vehicular access.
 The only vehicles normally allowed are service vehicles and bicycles.
 Horses may be taken onto the Flats and are supposed to keep to bridle paths marked by posts.
-There is considerable pedestrian traffic because of the large number of people living nearby and the availability of the area for activities such as the flying of model aircraft and kites, bird watching, botanising and the exercising of people and dogs.
+There is considerable pedestrian traffic because of the number of people living nearby and the availability of the area for activities such as the flying of model aircraft and kites, bird watching, botanising and the exercising of people and dogs.

 Portions of the Flats are also maintained as football pitches.
 Fishing in Alexandra Lake is no longer undertaken and model boating in the old Model Yacht Pond ceased when the pond no longer retained water.
 The area near the petrol station on Aldersbrook Road (where the sports rooms are) was used in the 1940s to house German prisoners of war.
 At the pointed junction of Blake Hall Road and Aldersbrook Road is a deep dip in the grass area.
 This was a World War II bomb crater.
 After the raid a wrecked United Dairies Milk lorry was found in the crater.

-A weekly parkrun event is held on the western section of the flats, with the start at the Harrow Road Pavilion.
-The course is a two lap loop, on a mixture of woodland paths and the edge of the football pitches.